Personal injury trust or special needs trust or compensation protection trust and protection of State means-tested benefits

 It is worth repeating that you must also look at your care needs, both now and in the future, as a personal injury trust can protect compensation when local authority care is assessed.

 These trusts are given a number of names which can confuse.
 I use the term personal injury trust, but some prefer compensation protection trust or special needs trust.
-What we are talking about is a trust set up to hold compensation paid as a consequence of a personal injury.
+What we are talking about is a trust set up to hold compensation received after a personal injury.

 It might sound complicated, but for most cases a simple Trust can be drawn up; trustees appointed (one of which can usually be you); a separate bank account opened; and that is it.
-The most straightforward Trust is a Bare Trust, and I draw these up for my clients when necessary.
+The most straightforward Trust is a Bare Trust, and I can draw one up for you.
 For large sums, when the compensated person is a child, or if there are mental capacity issues a more complicated arrangement may be necessary, but not to worry as I will help you through the process.

 I have set out some questions and answers which should help you.